 Although should it really be a shock to anyone?
 Steve was always skeezy and now that we know he’s a con artist too, it pretty much just makes him the stereotypical, phony cult leader.

 And so here we are, at the brink of the end of the world, or perhaps just the end of Meyerism.
-If Eddie does end up talking to Lilith, the whole movement could implode and I’m afraid Eddie just isn’t strong enough to keep the community together.
+The truth has come out and only time will tell if Eddie is strong enough to keep the movement going.

 Lena Finkel is the Editor and Founder of Femestella.
 Prior to starting Femestella, she worked at People, InStyle, and Tiger Beat.
 Her favorite Housewife is Bethenny Frankel (by far!), but when she’s not watching RHONY, you can probably find her hanging with her kitty Tom or tweeting at Sen. Chuck Schumer.